liveahero-wiki/liveahero-wiki.github.io/_charas/procy.md

     as hero to make a fortune, he bets it all on one big gamble to change his life for the better.
 - stockId: 10322
+  BIO_H01: |-
+    Procy took the form as a hero and a reliable bancho with steel resolution.<br>
+    His willingness to face head-on the thoughts and feelings of someone he has overlooked because of his lack of honesty is reflected in his hero suit, which resembles a school uniform.<br>
+    He dreamed of becoming a wealthy billionaire when he was a poor student.
+While he has yet to achieve it, Procy has started to look beyond it.<br>
+    With his fist trained while having scuffles with his rowdy friends, he now takes the lead and uses this strength to protect his friends.<br>
+  BIO_H02: |-
+    One day, Procy decided to leave the slums, and determined to embark on a journey to earn money.<br>
+    There he found a boy waiting for him, he gave him a muffler, as a thanks for saving his life.<br>
+    With what kind of feelings did the boy give that tattered muffler to him… right now he kind of understand the thoughts inside the heroes who never ask anything in return.<br>
+    With the scarf he didn't receive that day fluttering around his neck, Procy rushes to his friends faster than anyone else, his fists ready.
 sidekicks:
 - stockId: 10321
   BIO_S01: |-